ZenGo-X/curv/README.md

 License
 -------
-Cryptography utilities is released under the terms of the GPL-3.0 license.
+Curv is released under the terms of the GPL-3.0 license.
 See [LICENSE](LICENSE) for more information.

 Development Process